CodingItWrong/outsidein.dev/book/react/6-writing-data.md

     instead
 ```

-We can fix this by clearing the `validationError` flag upon a successful submission:
+We can fix this by clearing the `validationError` flag when the name is filled in:

 ```diff
  if (!name) {